-The government has invested a lot in communications technology and Portugal is surprisingly switched-on and wired-up (or, indeed, wireless) for a place of its size.
-Internet cafés can be found in most towns and resorts, charging from around €1.50 per hour (though it can cost two or three times as much).
-You can also get online at larger post offices (access by credit card or by buying a prepaid net card), while free municipal internet places (called Espaços Internet; locations on wwww.espacosinternet.pt) are widespread, even in very small towns.
+The government has invested a lot in communications technology and Portugal is surprisingly switched-on and wireless for a place of its size.
+You can get online at larger post offices (access by credit card or by buying a prepaid net card), while free municipal internet places (called Espaços Internet; locations on espacosinternet.pt) are widespread, even in very small towns.
 You can generally also find a PC to use in libraries, youth centres, hostels and many hotels.

-Small pensions don’t really like you doing your laundry in your room – to avoid an incident, it might be better to ask first if there’s somewhere you can wash your clothes.
+Small guesthouses don’t really like you doing your laundry in your room – to avoid an incident, it might be better to ask first if there’s somewhere you can wash your clothes.
 Hotels generally have a laundry service, but it’s usually pretty expensive.
 It’s far better to take your clothes to the local lavandaria, where you can get them washed, dried and even ironed at a very reasonable cost – you may have to come back the next day to pick them up.

 Portugal’s currency is the euro (€), and notes are issued in denominations of 5, 10, 20, 50, 100, 200 and 500 euros, and coins in denominations of 1, 2, 5, 10, 20 and 50 cents and 1 and 2 euros.
-Up-to-the-minute currency exchange rates are displayed at wwww.xe.com.
+Up-to-the-minute currency exchange rates are displayed at xe.com.

-You’ll find a bank (banco) or savings bank/building society (caixa) in all but the smallest towns.
-The major banks are Atlântico, Banco Espírito Santo, BPI and Millennium (BCP); the main caixa is Caixa Geral de Depósitos.
-Standard opening hours are Monday to Friday 8.30am to 3pm, remaining open at lunchtimes when everything else is closed.
-In Lisbon and larger Algarve resorts, some banks also open in the evening, while others have installed automatic currency exchange machines.
-Exchange bureaux (câmbios), which you’ll find in Lisbon, Porto and the Algarve, tend to have longer working hours, closing on weekdays at around 6pm, and also open on Saturdays.
+You’ll find a bank (banco) or savings bank/building society (caixa) in all but the smallest towns: standard opening hours are Monday to Friday 8.30am to 3pm.
+In Lisbon and larger Algarve resorts, some banks also open in the evening, while others have automatic currency exchange machines.
+Exchange bureaux (câmbios), which you’ll find in Lisbon, Porto and the Algarve, tend to have longer working hours, closing on weekdays at around 6pm, and also opening on Saturdays.

-By far the easiest way to get money is to use your bank debit card to withdraw cash from an ATM (known as a Multibanco), found in even the smallest towns, as well as on arrival at the airports.
-You can usually withdraw up to €200 a day and instructions are available in English.
-Make sure you have a PIN that’s designed to work overseas, and take a note of your bank’s emergency contact number in case the machine swallows your card.
-Some European debit cards can also be used directly in shops, petrol stations etc, to pay for purchases; you’ll need to check first with your bank.
+By far the easiest way to get money is to use your bank debit card to withdraw cash from an ATM (known as a Multibanco), found in even the smallest towns, as well as at the airports.
+You can usually withdraw up to €400 a day (though only €200 at a time) and instructions are available in English.
+Make sure you have called your bank to authorise overseas use, and take a note of your bank’s emergency contact number in case an ATM swallows your card.
+Most European debit cards can also be used directly in shops, petrol stations etc, to pay for purchases.

 All major credit cards are accepted in hotels, restaurants and shops, and for tours, tickets and transport, though don’t count on being able to use them in many small hotels, family businesses and rural areas.

 Portugal has one of the highest densities of mobile phone (telemóvel) ownership in the world.
-Most European mobile phones will work in Portugal, but even though prices are coming down it’s expensive to use your own mobile extensively while abroad.
-You could always simply buy a local SIM card for your mobile, though this depends on the model and service provider – Vodafone has shops all over Portugal, for example, including at Lisbon airport.
+Most European mobile phones will work in Portugal; note also that in June 2016, roaming charges were drastically reduced for mobile phone tariffs that originate in an EU country, and will be abolished completely in 2017.
+To reduce costs, non-EU citizens could buy a local SIM card, though this depends on the model and service provider – Vodafone has shops all over Portugal, for example, including at Lisbon airport.

 Portugal is in the same time zone as the UK, following GMT in winter.
 Clocks go forward an hour at the end of March and back an hour at the end of October.
-If you’re coming from France or Spain, turn your watch back one hour.
+If you’re coming from Spain, turn your watch back one hour.

 Travellers with disabilities

-Portugal is slowly coming to terms with the needs of travellers with disabilities, but you should not expect much in the way of special facilities.
+Portugal is slowly coming to terms with the needs of travellers with disabilities, though you should not expect much in the way of special facilities.
 However, people are generally ready to help and will go out of their way to make your visit as straightforward as possible.

 Portugal’s old town centres – specifically their steps and cobblestone alleys – pose their own problems.
 However, a number of attractive medieval towns and villages have been rehabilitated as part of central Portugal’s Aldeias Históricas scheme, which has also meant the construction of some smooth wheelchair-accessible pathways alongside the cobbles.

-Some organizations at home may be able to advise you further about travel to Portugal, such as the UK-based Holiday Care (wwww.holidaycare.org.uk) which publishes an information pack about holidaying in Portugal, or Access Travel (wwww.access-travel.co.uk), a small tour operator offering Algarve accommodation suitable for the disabled.
-In Portugal, Accessible Portugal (wwww.accessibleportugal.com) is a specialist in wheelchair and disabled holidays and offers city breaks, tours, accommodation and transfers.
-The government organization promoting awareness of, and help for, the disabled is the Instituto Nacional Para a Reabilitação (wwww.inr.pt) – the website is full of relevant information but it’s all in Portuguese.Read More
+Some organizations at home may be able to advise you further about travel to Portugal, such as the UK-based Access Travel, a small tour operator offering Algarve accommodation suitable for the disabled.
+In Portugal, Accessible Portugal is a specialist in holidays for wheelchair users and people with disabilities, and offers city breaks, tours, accommodation and transfers.
+The government organization that promotes awareness of disability issues is the Instituto Nacional Para a Reabilitação, which has a useful website, though it is only in Portuguese.